Glen Seator: Making Things Moving Places

 About the Author

-Nina Holland is the owner and director of Little Steidl Verlag in Göttingen, Germany, where is devotes herself to carrying the Steidl publishing tradition into a second generation.
+Nina Holland is the owner and director of Little Steidl Verlag in Göttingen, Germany, where she devotes herself to carrying the Steidl publishing tradition into a second generation.
 Her work in bookmaking extends to all areas of the discipline, including editing, design, image reproduction, printing, and binding.
 Her collaboration with Gerhard Steidl began in 2002 with the Glen Seator catalogue raisonné.
 She launched Little Steidl first as an imprint of Steidl in 2005, and relocated to Göttingen in 2011 to pursue a seven-year-long master’s apprenticeship in printing at Steidl while developing Little Steidl into a separate publishing house with its own independent production facilities.

 She has worked in long-term collaboration with many contemporary artists, including Lawrence Weiner, Robert Therrien, Chuck Close, John Baldessari, Graciela Iturbide, Greg Colson, Jan von Holleben, Anthony Wilson, and Glen Seator.
 Her printing work is specialized in the area of experimental and bespoke printing processes that she develops for individual artists.
 Holland’s work on the Glen Seator catalogue raisonné has garnered major grants from the Andy Warhol Foundation, the Graham Foundation for Advanced Studies in the Fine Arts, the Judith Rothschild Foundation, and the Peter and Carmen Lucia Buck Foundation along with early project development support from the Getty Research Institute.